7 ways to create meaningful English homework. Tips for teachers, parents and students

-It has been one of the hottest raging debates among progressives and traditionalists in education circles for many years now; is homework a help or a hindrance?
+It has been one of the hottest debates among progressives and traditionalists in education circles for many years now; is homework help or a hindrance?

-There are undoubtedly millions of student-hours per year wasted on busy work that adds little to student learning.
-But, that doesn’t mean that the judicious use of homework can’t add greatly to student learning; particularly in an area as complex as literacy.
+Millions of student hours per year are wasted on busy work, which adds little to student learning.
+But that doesn’t mean that the judicious use of homework can’t add greatly to student learning, particularly in an area as complex as literacy.

-When it comes to reading and writing homework, there are good points to be made on both sides.
-But, as with many hot button issues, the truth likely lies somewhere in the middle.
+Regarding reading and writing homework, there are good points to be made on both sides.
+But, as with many hot-button issues, the truth likely lies somewhere in the middle.

 Homework should ALWAYS be focused.
 It should be carefully designed and purposeful.
-Without clear objectives built in, the homework serves little to no pedagogical purpose.
-It is more likely to be a waste of the student’s time and the time of teacher who is doomed to mark it.
+Without clear objectives built-in, the homework serves little to no pedagogical purpose.
+It is more likely to be a waste of the student’s time and the time of the teacher who is doomed to mark it.